MicrosoftDocs/cpp-docs/docs/cpp/ASAN/asan-top-level.md

 ![cmake-jason](.\media\asan-cmake-jason.PNG)

-Save the jason file with `ctrl-s` and then `hit F5` to recompile and run.
+Save this Jason file with `ctrl-s` and then `hit F5` to recompile and run under the debugger.

 The following screen shot captures the error from the CMake build.